starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 - `pending`: the adapter has not supplied an element yet.
 Element-backed work has not started.
-- `attached`: the adapter supplied an element, and Starbeam may run element-backed resource work with cleanup registered to the framework lifetime.
+- `attached`: the adapter supplied an element, and Starbeam has produced element-backed resource state with cleanup registered to the framework lifetime.
+This does not imply that `on.sync` work has run.
 - `cleaned-up`: the attachment lifetime ended.
 Observers, subscriptions, and resource scopes tied to that element have been released.
 A later element is a new attachment lifetime.